avinash-chouhan/seg-mentor/README.md

 <br>For example, in dataflow architectures, special resource allocation is needed for buffering the skip connections.
  <br>That's the reason we don't care to train FCN8 variants since returns are negligible w.r.t the costs.

+The inceptionv-v1 comes close but not surpassing as apparently possible for similar attempt on CityScapes (see [RealTime-FCN](http://tuprints.ulb.tu-darmstadt.de/6893/1/20171023_dissertationMariusCordts.pdf#page=115) ).

 ### FCN+W results
 ...Coming soon...